 More Tu Bishvat Resources

 Want to deepen your Tu Bishvat experience?
-In addition to the two books featured in this post: Trees, Earth and Torah, and A Person is Like a Tree (click on the titles or photos of the covers for ordering information), you can download a beautiful free Tu Bishvat companion book.
-One of the best sources for Tu Bishvat materials is the Neo Hasid Website.
-And here are three downloadable Tu Bishvat Haggadot by Rabbi Rachel Barenblat, the Velveteen Rabbi blogger.
+In addition to the two books featured here: Trees, Earth and Torah, and A Person is Like a Tree (click on the titles or photos of the covers for ordering information), you can find many great resources for your Tu Bishvat observance on the Neo Hasid Website.
+And there are three wonderful downloadable Tu Bishvat Haggadot by Rabbi Rachel Barenblat, the Velveteen Rabbi blogger.

 Featured image: tall trees in Bidwell Park, Chico, California, JHD